Back to Course List

 Candidates should also ensure that on their application form they are able to demonstrate that they have gained recent experience, with children of the relevant age range, in the mainstream school environment.
 Secondary applicants should have experience across the secondary age range, within their chosen subject.

-Additional experience can also be taken into consideration, which might include experience in areas such as TEFL teaching, classroom assistant work, training of school-leavers, or private tuition.
+Additional experience can also be taken into consideration, this might include experience in areas such as TEFL teaching, classroom assistant work, training of school-leavers, or private tuition.
 You are advised to make clear your experience on your application.

 It is important for candidates to have an understanding of and reflect on how classrooms are managed and how teaching and learning takes place within the classroom prior to interview.
 It is recommended that you gain at least 5 days' observational experience in the classroom environment.
+Applicants should observe and reflect on how the teacher:

 Contact Your Local School